datocms/vue-datocms/examples/vue-cli-babel-javascript-vue2/README.md

 # Vue 2 + Javacript + Vue CLI

-Example of using `vue-datocms` features in a project based on Vite.js and Vue 3 running on Typescript.
+Example of using `vue-datocms` features in a project based on Vue CLI and Vue 2 running on Javascript.
 ## To test locally

-First follow the instructions on how to work locally on `vue-datocms`.
+First read [the instructions](/#development) on how to work locally on `vue-datocms`.

 Then get to the example folder and run: